Enignmeman/DC2-Small-mods-tweaks/README.md

 ### Using .cfg files

-> You will need a DATA.DAT unpacker and repacker tool compatible with your copy of DC2, a hex editor and a way to extract the contents of an iso file.
+> You will need a DATA.DAT unpacker and repacker tool compatible with your copy of DC2, an hex editor and a way to extract the contents of an iso file.

 1. Extract the game files from the a legally-acquired Dark Chronicle or Dark Cloud 2 iso.
 2. Unpack DATA.DAT.
   - You want to keep a copy of the original DATA.DAT available for later.
-3. Navigate to `[folder where DATA.DAT was unpacked]/menu/cfg7/`.
+3. Download the mod folders you're interested with.
-4. Replace the files there with the files you want from this repository.
+4. Paste the content of this/these folders in the folder containing the files extracted from DATA.DAT.
 5. Repack your modified DATA.DAT.
 6. Make a copy of the iso file of step 1.
 7. Using your hex editor, locate the beginning of the original DATA.DAT in the copy of the iso.